mjfrigaard/sharing-your-work/manuscript/00intro.md

 If you want to learn to program with R, there are a ton of really great resources on the Internet right now for learning R programming and data science.
 We recommend the [R for data science](https://r4ds.had.co.nz/) and [community](https://www.rfordatasci.com/).
 We've found this 'dialect' of the R language is easier for beginners to learn (and easier for everyone else to read).

-We will reiterate the excellent point made in David Robinson's [blog post](http://varianceexplained.org/r/teach-tidyverse/),
+We will reiterate the excellent point made in David Robinson's [blog post](http://varianceexplained.org/r/teach-tidyverse/)--learn the `tidyverse` first, then base R as you need it.

- > "have goals for what you should be able to do and start doing it as soon as possible."

 For other great examples (see [coursera](https://www.coursera.org/learn/r-programming), [edx](https://www.edx.org/learn/r-programming), and [udacity](https://www.udacity.com/course/data-analysis-with-r--ud651)).
 Many of these courses are fantastic--they can teach you programming languages, website design, database management, statistics, and machine learning (if that is your goal).

 We chose to center this book around a particular use case: you have data, and you want to build something and share it.

 We are starting you off with the data sources, and the code we used that are specific to this data product.
 However, we've chosen not to spend too much time on the content of those files (we've documented them if you want to look into the details).
 Instead, We're going to focus more on the "high level" ideas because these are topics you can take with you to your next project.

-We also encourage you to consult the articles and resource we've recommended throughout each chapter for more materials on each topic.
+We also encourage you to consult the articles and resource we've recommended throughout each chapter and in the appendix for more materials on each topic.

 ## Our goal for anyone reading this book